 John with a budding Iditarod sled race star.

-Only 30 percent of Denali National Park tourists manage to see Denali peak, which creates its own cloud cover.
+Only 30% of Denali National Park tourists manage to see Denali peak, which creates its own cloud cover.

 One of the many retreating glaciers.
 Although smaller than before, the glaciers are huge.
-This photo was also taken from the small plane out of Denali.
+This photo was also taken from the small plane over Denali.

 Himalayan poppies outside of Alyeska Resort, one of our most luxurious abodes.